woosting/turris-notes/howtos/sshd-configuration.md

-ON the Turris Omnia router the sshd configuration file is located at: `/etc/config/sshd` (instead of at: /etc/ssh/sshd.conf on regular Debian boxes).
+The sshd configuration file is located at: `/etc/config/sshd` (instead: /etc/ssh/sshd.conf as is the case on regular Debian boxes).